logship-io/logsink.github.io/Logship/docs/query/basics.md

 The basics of querying the logship backend database.

 ## Kusto
 You can use the Kusto Query language to query the logship server.
-This assume's you've already got a logship deployment, if not refer to [getting-started](../getting-started/single_node_deployment.md).
+This assume's you've already got a logship deployment, if not refer to [Getting Started](/docs/getting-started/prerequisites).

 ### Example query
 Hop on over to the query page on your deployment [(or on the public site)](https://try.logship.io/query).